AdaCore/why3/doc/itp.rst

 The most convenient way to call Isabelle for discharging a Why3 goal is to start the Isabelle/jedit interface in server mode.
-In this mode, one must start the server once, before launching :program:`why3 ide`, using
+In this mode, one must start the server once, before launching :why3-tool:`why3 ide`, using

 ::

     isabelle why3_jedit

-Then, inside a :program:`why3 ide` session, any use of :menuselection:`Tools --> Edit` will transfer the file to the already opened instance of :program:`jEdit`.
-When the proof is completed, the user must send back the edited proof to :program:`why3 ide` by closing the opened buffer, typically by hitting :kbd:`Control-w`.
+Then, inside a Why3 interactive session, any use of :menuselection:`Tools --> Edit` will transfer the file to the already opened instance of :program:`jEdit`.
+When the proof is completed, the user must send back the edited proof to Why3 IDE by closing the opened buffer, typically by hitting :kbd:`Control-w`.

 Using Isabelle 2018 server